What is Collaborative Practice?

 - Non-adversarial: In Collaborative Practice, each client retains a collaboratively-trained lawyer and signs a collaborative practice agreement with all collaborative professionals involved in the case.
 All participants agree to work together ethically and cooperatively and to provide full financial disclosure.
 If negotiations break down in Collaborative Practice, the professionals must withdraw, and the parties must retain different lawyers to take the matter forward to court.

-- To learn more: You can see how Collaborative Practice really works by viewing these videos:
+- To learn more: You can see how Collaborative Practice really works by viewing this video:

 International Academy of Collaborative Professionals